beeequeue/isthepatchout/README.md

 This is accomplished by using [Supabase](https://supabase.com) and their real-time services to watch the `patches` table for new patches, and then doing what needs to be done based on it!

+## Removing notifications

+### Discord

+1. Go to the channel's settings
+1. Go to the integrations
+1. Delete the `isthepatchout` integration

+### Web Push

+1. Click the button to do it

+## Privacy & GDPR

+No PII data is stored.
+It only stores the data needed to send notifications, which is either:

+- A Discord Webhook URL (e.g. `https://discord.com/api/webhooks/{random number}/{random string}`)
+- Web Push API URL (e.g. `https://fcm.googleapis.com/fcm/send/{random string}`)

+as well as which patch number was last sent to the recipient.

 ## Architecture

 ```mermaid